haarshjani/ANN_Implementation/ReadME.md

 ### PowerPlant_Regression

-This project implements powerplant segment using **Artificial Neural Network - ANN** to predict Powerpant outputs. **PCA** is applied for dimensionality reduction.
+This project implements powerplant segment using **Artificial Neural Network - ANN** to predict Powerplant outputs. **PCA** is applied for dimensionality reduction.

 # DateFruit classicfication using Artificial Neural Network Classification